 While a hedgehog’s spines can fall out with regularity (in a process called “quilling”), you should take notice of when it happens.
 If your hedgehog is sick or stressed, the spines can fall out as well, so you might need to take them to the vet if you see it happening.

 Both inside and outside their bodies.
 They can get worms, fleas, ticks, mites, and all sorts of other things, so check your pet for unwanted guests regularly.
 Interestingly enough, long-eared species are more likely to suffer from parasites, especially ear mites.

 Once hedgehogs reach about 3 years of age, cancer becomes extremely common in hedgehogs, usually affecting the stomach, mouth, or intestinal tract.
 Look for signs like weight loss, lethargy, and spines falling out.

 Including, pneumonia.
 If your hedgehog is sneezing or showing difficulty breathing, take them to the vet.
 They can also acquire and transmit kennel cough, so keep your new hedgehog away from your dog until you’re sure they’re completely healthy.

 In addition to practicing strict portion control, you should ensure that they have plenty of opportunities for exercise.
 That means filling their cage with ramps, tunnels, and other furniture, as well as balls and chew toys.

 they’re not a good choice of pet if you’re a light sleeper or want a pet that you can interact with during the day.
 They’ll likely spend most of the daytime hiding in their cage, begging you to keep it down.

-If you’ve ever seen your hedgehog lick and bite something, then froth at the mouth and rub that froth all over their spines, you’ve noticed them doing something called “anointing.”
+If you’ve ever seen your hedgehog lick and bite something, then froth at the mouth and rub that froth all over their spines, you’ve noticed them doing something called “anointing”.
 No one knows why they do this, but the prevailing theory is it either camouflages their scent or adds a potential poison to their spines.

-All hedgehog species use their spines as a form of defense, rolling into a ball to put those spines front and center while protecting their face and hands.
+They do this by rolling into a ball to put those spines front and center while protecting their face and hands.
 However, not all species have the same number of spines; desert species tend to have fewer spines, so they’re more likely to run away (or even attack!) than roll into a ball when threatened.